ParentSquare/faulty/README.md

 error.
 If the block _does_ raise an error, then the circuit keeps track of the number of runs and the failure rate.

-Once both thresholds are breached, the circuit is "closed".
-Once closed, the circuit starts the cool-down period.
+Once both thresholds are breached, the circuit is opened.
+Once open, the circuit starts the cool-down period.
 Any executions within that cool-down are skipped, and a `Faulty::OpenCircuitError` will be raised.